bhyvex/cloudly/README.md

 If you get an error saying "Access denied for user 'root'@'localhost" then you'd need to edit the cloudly/settings.py and setup the DB section accordingly to your present DB settings.

-Assuming this operation succeded, Django will answer the following:
+Assuming this operation succeded, Django will ask you the following:

 <pre>
 You just installed Django's auth system, which means you don't have any superusers defined.